rstats-tln/r-basics-and-rstudio/README.md

-# r-basics-and-rstudio
+# R basics and Rstudio

-Basics of R and Rstudio
+Basics of R and Rstudio.